patrick-llgc/Learning-Deep-Learning/paper_notes/faf.md

 - Tacking KPIs such as MOTA, MOTP, MT (mostly tracked) and ML (mostly lost).

 #### Notes
 - How long in seconds can this predict in future?
-10 frames does not mean anything.
+10 frames does not mean anything. --> According to [IntentNet](intentnet.md) this is only 1 second.
 - Check the KITTI KPI [evaluation criterion on don't care region](http://www.cvlibs.net/datasets/kitti/eval_object.php).